Post-grunge: 1997–2010: Second wave and peak popularity

 3 Doors Down's debut studio album The Better Life (2000) was certified 6× platinum by the RIAA and sold at least 5,653,000 copies in the United States.
 The Better Lifes song "Kryptonite" peaked at number 3 on the Billboard Hot 100 and number 1 on the Mainstream Top 40 chart.
 3 Doors Down's second studio album Away from the Sun was certified 4× platinum by the RIAA and sold at least 3,863,000 copies in the United States.
 Lifehouse achieved mainstream success in the early 2000s; their song "Hanging by a Moment", which peaked at number 2 on the Billboard Hot 100, was the most played song on the radio in 2001.
 Puddle of Mudd broke into the mainstream in the early 2000s; their album Come Clean was certified 3× platinum by the RIAA and the album's songs "Blurry" and "She Hates Me" both reached very high positions on the Billboard Hot 100.
 "Blurry" peaked at number 5 on the Billboard Hot 100 and "She Hates Me" peaked at number 13 on the Billboard Hot 100.
 "She Hates Me" also peaked at number 7 on the Top 40 Mainstream chart.
 The band Default became popular with their song "Wasting My Time".
 It peaked at number 13 on the Billboard Hot 100.

 The post-grunge band Cold's song "Stupid Girl" peaked at number 87 on the Billboard Hot 100.
 Post-grunge band Crossfade's song "Cold" peaked at number 81 on the Billboard Hot 100, number 23 on the Top 40 Mainstream chart, number 39 on the Pop 100 chart, number 28 on the Pop 100 Airplay chart, and number 57 on the Hot Digital Songs chart.
 It was certified gold by the RIAA in December 2006.
 Crossfade's self-titled album was certified platinum by the RIAA in August 2005.
-Three Days Grace broke into the mainstream during the 2000s; their song "Just Like You" peaked at number 55 on the Billboard Hot 100 and number 1 on both the Mainstream Rock chart and the Modern Rock Tracks chart.
+Three Days Grace broke into the mainstream with their 2003 self-titled album; their song "I Hate Everything About You" peaked at number 55 on the Billboard Hot 100 and number 28 on the Pop Songs chart.
+Another single from the album, "Just Like You", peaked at number 55 on the Billboard Hot 100 and number 1 on both the Mainstream Rock chart and the Modern Rock Tracks chart.